How Marjorie Taylor Greene built a successful career. Explore key moments that defined the journey.

 On January 21, 2021, which was the second day of Joe Biden's presidency, Marjorie Taylor Greene filed articles of impeachment against him, citing alleged abuse of power as the reason for impeachment.

 On January 29, 2021, representatives Nikema Williams and Sara Jacobs introduced a resolution to censure Marjorie Taylor Greene for making threatening comments to her colleagues and to call for her resignation.
-The bill was referred to the House Ethics committee but never received a vote.
+The bill was referred to the House Ethics committee and never received a vote.

 On May 18, 2021, Marjorie Taylor Greene was fined $500 for not wearing a mask on the House floor.